We were inspected for the second time in October 2019, and we are very pleased to say we were once again rated as GOOD.

 Also Boots High Street and Priory Park in Wells are commissioned.

 If you would like to find groups and services in the local community which can help and support you in improving your health, click on the link below

 Grove House Surgery, Oakhill Surgery, Park Medical Practice, Wells City Practice and Wells Health Centre.

 The five practices in Shepton Mallet, Oakhill and Wells have come together to provide clinic time until 8pm Monday to Friday and also on Saturday mornings.
 Each surgery will take turns in offering a clinic throughout the week.
 The clinical team will have access to your records wherever you are seen and who ever your GP is - if you are seen by a GP from another practice they will ask for your consent before accessing your records.

 Please call your own surgery for details and booking.

 We are pleased to advise that Smokefreelife Somerset are offering group support sessions for people who want to quite smoking, here in Grove House Surgery on Wednesday evenings.

 If you are interested in quitting, please contact smokefreelife Somerset on 01823 356222 or email firstname.lastname@example.org or vist the smokefree website.

 There is also a Facebook page and a Twitter account.

 We introduced text message reminders for appointments a few months ago.
-This is a service provided to us by the software company who provide our clinical computer system.
+We now have new software which provides a much wider service.
 If you have a mobile phone please ensure we have your up to date contact information so that we can contact you in this way.
 We hope that our patients will find this a useful service.

 You may like to check the details that we have for you as some patients have given us mobile numbers for phones which are used by other family members.

 Please contact us if you have any queries about these services.

 The surgery takes its responsibilities for infection prevention very seriously.
 To read our 2017 annual statement explaining our approach to this, please click on the link HERE.